 Passenger traffic - Revenue generated by charging the individuals for transporting from one place to another through sale of railway tickets.

-Freight car rental - Revenue of renting wagons of the group to foreign countries' railways, mostly within CIS, as well as local customers.
-Freight car rental represents a lease and is accounted for under IAS 17.
+Freight car rental - Revenue of renting wagons of the group to foreign countries' railways, mostly within

+CIS, as well as local customers.

 Other revenue - Revenue is comprised from sale of scrap and other services.